Complexity Classification in Infinite-Domain Constraint Satisfaction: Preliminaries

-Since the orbit of $0$ is primitive positive definable, NP-hardness of $\Csp(({\mathbb Q};T))$ follows from the NP-hardness of $\Csp((\{0,1\};\OIT))$ via Proposition~\ref{prop:pp-interpret-with-constants}. \end{proof}
+Since the orbit of $0$ is primitive positive definable, NP-hardness of $\Csp(({\mathbb Q};T_3))$ follows from the NP-hardness of $\Csp((\{0,1\};\OIT))$ via Proposition~\ref{prop:pp-interpret-with-constants}. \end{proof}

 We will see in Theorem~\ref{thm:pre-main} that if no relation among $\Betw$, $\Cycl$, $\Sep$, $T_3$, $\Neg T_3$, or $E_6$ is primitive positive definable in a temporal constraint language $\bB$, then $\Csp(\bB)$ is tractable.
 In fact, when $\bB$ is $({\mathbb Q}; R)$ for one of the relations $R$ above, then we give primitive positive interpretations of $(\{0,1\}; \OIT)$ with finitely many constants in $\bB$.
 Thus, hardness of temporal CSPs can always be shown with Proposition~\ref{prop:pp-interpret-with-constants}.
-We have already seen this for $\Betw$, $\Sep$, $T_3$, $\Neg T_3$, and $E_6$, and close by showing it for $\Cycl$.
+We have already seen this for $\Betw$, $T_3$ (and thus $\Neg T_3$), and $E_6$, and close by showing it for $\Cycl$ and $\Sep$.
+We thank Trung Van Pham for pointing out a simpler proof for $\Cycl$ than our original proof which was inspired by the NP-hardness proof of~\cite{GalilMegiddo} for the `Cyclic ordering problem' (see~\cite{GareyJohnson}).